occopus/docs/sphinx/source/user/createinfra.rst

         #.
 Overridden/specified in the node's description in the
            infrastructure description.

-        The final list of variables is assembled by the Compiler
+        The final list of variables is assembled by Occopus.

 .. _usernodedefinition: